HL7/fhir-shorthand/input/pagecontent/index.md

   ```

 * **Escape Character**: FSH uses the backslash as the escape character in string literals.
 For example, use `\"` to embed a quotation mark in a string.
-* **Circumflex Character ("Caret Syntax")**: FSH uses the circumflex (also called caret) `^` to directly reference the definitional structure associated with an item.
+* **Caret Character**: FSH uses the caret (also called circumflex) `^` to directly reference the definitional structure associated with an item.
 When defining a profile, caret syntax allows you to refer to elements in the StructureDefinition.
 For example, to set the element StructureDefinition.experimental from the FSH code that defines a profile:

   ```
   * ^experimental = false